-No director compensation was paid to directors who are executive officers of the Company in the financial year ended April 30, 2021.
+No director compensation was paid to directors who are executive officers of the Company in the financial year ended April 30, 2022.

-Mr. Neuburger, Ms. Patel, Lady Judge and Mr. Gregson served as independent directors of the Company in the financial year ended April 30, 2021.
-Lady Judge passed away on August 31, 2020, and Mr. Gregson was appointed as a director to fill the vacancy on the Board.
+Ms. Patel, Mr. Gregson and Mr. Griffith served as independent directors of the Company in the financial year ended April 30, 2022.